 3. Helps in maintaining employee morale and provide motivation to employees in form of rewards and recognition.

 4. Assists in proper utilisation of resources for the organisation.

 NCERT Solution for Class 12 Business Studies Chapter 6 – Staffing furnishes us with a comprehensive introduction to the concepts.
-It provides a clear picture about what is the staffing.
+It provides a clear picture of what is the staffing.